jamesplease/moolah-old/README.md

 - `npm run coverage`: Generate a coverage report
 - `npm run release`: Release a new version of the production app by syncing production with staging
+- `npm run reset-database`: Delete all data in the database specified in `.env`.
+  Can be useful for debugging.
+-  `npm run migrate`: Synchronize the database with the models in `./resources`
 - `npm run minify-emoji`: Compress the file located at `server/static/sheet_apple_64.png`

 ### Target browser support